sagecodes/make-a-wildlife-object-detector/README.md

 If you have an idea for a project, I want you to think of some variations you might need to capture.

-This example I am creating a dataset of canadian geese.
+This example I am creating a data set of canadian geese.
 Fortunately for me.
 They don't have much variation in appearance.

 but I still need to take in account the first two